How to apply for accreditation

 - IPART reviews your application to make sure all required elements have been submitted

-- If complete, IPART requests payment of the $500 application fee
+- If complete, IPART requests payment of the $500 application fee (if required)

 - IPART assesses the application and may request further information to make sure all requirements have been met